edward-shen/tea/README.md

 Currently, TRACE reviews are authenticated via SAML.
 To access reviews, we need to first authenticate our application against the university's SAML.
 After we have authenticated our application, we start looking at how many reports we need to fetch.
 TEA caches the metadata after we fetch it, so we don't hit ApplyWeb's endpoint every time we run this.
 If the cache doesn't have as many reports as live data, we'll fetch as many as we need.
 (Currently brokenish).

 ## Configuration

+### Prerequisites

+This requires the following:
+- Node (tested on v10.13.0, YMMV with older versions)
+- MongoDB (tested on v4.0.4, YMMV with older versions)

+Please refer to your package distributor for help on getting these installed.
+These must also be in your path.

 ### Installation